dccircuit/IGME-235-Fall-2021/exercises/good-practices.md

 # Exercise: Good Web Practices Hunt

 This can be a team exercise.  **If you are present for the in-person Lab**, your instructor will divide you into four teams using some highly technical (or not) method.
-You will each stay at your own computer.
+You can move closer together or each stay at your own computer.
 The instructor will assign you one of the 4 categories below.
 Follow the instructions for that category.
 Try to search quickly, we'll share findings in about 10 minutes. **If you are remote,** instead, randomly pick one of the four categories below (or pick one that appeals to you) and look for an example site on your own.

 ## Do the following:
 ### If you are in a "Progressive Enhancement" team: